By Tom Harvey, The Salt Lake Tribune Published: May 2, 2012

 Particularly important to him during his tenure, he says, is to find ways to help alumni understand that the Alumni Association is their advocate and representative to BYU.

-A strong believer in community involvement, Gilbert counts his work with the Desert Mission Food Bank for the Lincoln Foundation board one of his most fulfilling assignments outside of his work with BYU.
+A strong believer in community involvement, Gilbert counts his work with the Desert Mission Food Bank for the Lincoln Foundation board as one of his most fulfilling assignments outside of his work with BYU.

 “This is a place where people come for food,” he explains.
 “It is designed to help them overcome a short-term problem.”
 The food bank began in a small building it quickly outgrew, and Gilbert headed a $2.5 million capital campaign to help the organization meet the demand.